SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/04-Mongoose-Models.md

   .validate(function () {
     return this.firstName.length >= 2
   && this.firstName.length <= 10
-}, 'First name must be between 2 and 10 symbols long!') // Error message passed as second parameter
+}, 'First name must be between 2 and 10 symbols long!') // Error message passed as a second parameter
 ```

-Data validation is important.

-That way, we can make sure that "**bad**" data does not get in the application.
+By validating, we can make sure that "**bad**" data does not get in the application.

-**Mongoose** has **built-in** support for data schemas, and the automatic validation of data when it is persisted.
+**Mongoose** has **built-in** support for data schemas and the automatic validation of data when it is persisted.

 **Mongoose validators** are easy to configure.